 |Not in CLSIS||Facilitated Resolution Process|

-Under each Service, the DSM also recommends rules for how these services should be counted.
+Under each Service, the manual also recommends rules for how these services should be counted.
 Importantly, this not just how CLASS and Reporting counts services, but how the Centre records work in CLASS.
 It is highly recommended that the Centre familiarises workers with these rules and identifies how the practice may need to adapt to the new standards.